 - Setup of the sensor to make it operational.
 (At this stage, the sensor is also assigned a channel number for its output datapoint stream). - 2.
-Setup of the sensor to tune it to the installation site and select which type of measurement is to be output (distance or depth). - 3.
+Setup of the sensor to tune it to the installation site and select which type of measurement is to be output (distance or depth).
+This includes verification of the sensor position and the strength of the reflected Radar signal. - 3.
 Setup of the logger to use the datapoints being obtained from the sensor.